-The Joint Research Governance Committee is responsible for the governance of research activities within the Trust in line with the Research Governance Framework for Health and Social Care (Department of Health, 2005) and provides advice on healthcare research to the University of East Anglia.
+The Joint Research Governance Committee is responsible for the governance of research activities within the Trust in line with the UK Policy Framework for Health and Social Care Research and provides advice on healthcare research to the University of East Anglia.
 The Committee has members from across the Trust and the University and meets monthly.

 For further information relating to the Governance Committee, please contact the R&D Office on 01603 289808 and ask for the Research Governance Administrator

-All research taking place in the Trust must obtain both local NHS research governance approval (R&D management approval) and a favourable opinion from an NHS Research Ethics Committee.
+All research taking place in the Trust must obtain both local NHS research governance approval (R&D management approval), a favourable opinion from an NHS Research Ethics Committee and HRA Approval.
 Currently Trust approval can be done in two ways:

-- For studies which are NIHR Portfolio Eligible, please submit via the IRAS system where your project will be processed via the central system for permissions (CSP) .
-Information about the IRAS system.
+- For studies which are NIHR Portfolio Eligible, please submit via the IRAS system where your project will be processed via the HRA approvals process.
+Click the link for information about the IRAS system.
 Prior to submission, please talk with the relevant research facilitator who will support you through this process.

 Before projects can be submitted to a Research Ethics Committee they must have written evidence of a scientific peer review.
 The Joint Research Office can arrange peer review of your project if this is required.
 Please speak with the relevant research facilitator supporting your research project.

-Once projects have been granted both Research Governance and Research Ethics Approval, they can begin.
+Once projects have been granted Research Governance, HRA and Research Ethics Approval, they can begin.
 Investigators are obliged to submit annual/final reports to the research facilitators as a requirement under the UK Policy Framework for Health and Social Care Research.
 The submission of this annual progress data also forms part of the standard terms and conditions for the approval of research activities within the Trust.